-In reviewing "Total Expenses" in detail you notice that these expenses were \$30.0 million in Fiscal Year 2023 compared to \$29.1 million in Fiscal Year 2022.
-Personnel Costs saw a decrease of \$.432 million in the current year or 3.8%.
-The biggest contributing factor to this decrease is the OPEB expense.
+Further reviewing "Total Expenses" in detail you notice that these expenses were \$30.043 million in Fiscal Year 2023 compared to \$29.073 million in Fiscal Year 2022.
+In comparing Fiscal Year 2023 vs. Fiscal Year 2022, Personnel costs saw a decrease of \$.432 million in the current year or 3.8%.
+The biggest contributing factor to these decreases was the OPEB expense.
 OPEB decreased by \$.978 million because the discount rate used to compute OPEB increased considerably over the previous year, which decreased the liability and expense.
-The biggest increase in expenses over the last Fiscal Year was in Contractual Services & Charges.
-This category increased by \$1.341 million over the previous year due to more water being purchased from our water supplier to meet the increased water demand over the summer months.
-There was also a significant rate increase of 34.5% by our supplier.
-Operations & Maintenance increased by \$.455 million or 16.7% over the previous year, which is strictly due to the higher prices for chemicals and supplies from inflation.
-Administrative & Office had an increase of \$.268 million in the current year or 13.8% as a result of bad debt expense increasing by \$.219 million.
-The reason for bad debt expense rising significantly this year is because our Accounts Receivable is higher which is a direct result of not having tax sales the last two years due to COVID payment plans.
+The biggest increase in expenses from Fiscal Year 2022 to Fiscal Year 2023 was in Contractual Services & Charges.
+This category increased by \$1.341 million due to more water being purchased from our water supplier to meet the increased water demand over the summer months.
+There was also a significant rate increase of 34.5% by our supplier in Fiscal Year 2023, which was strictly due to the higher prices for chemicals and supplies from inflation.
+Administrative & Office had an increase of \$.268 million in Fiscal Year 2023 or 13.8% as a result of bad debt expense increasing by \$.219 million.
+The reason for bad debt expense rising significantly during this year was because our Accounts Receivable was higher, which was a direct result of not having tax sales during the year and the previous year due to COVID payment plans.